Money Burning Improves Mediated Communication: Model

-We consider a salesman problem between a consumer (Receiver) and a salesman (Sender).
-The consumer faces a binary choice of whether to purchase a product, whose quality is either high ($\theta^{H}$) or low ($\theta^{L}$).
+In this paper, we will use the following salesman's example to illustrate our main characterizations and intuitions.
+In this example, the Sender cannot benefit from cheap talk or mediated communication. \begin{example} Consider a salesman problem between a consumer and a salesman.
+The consumer decides whether to purchase a product, whose quality is either high ($\theta^{H}$) or low ($\theta^{L}$).
 The salesman has private information about the true quality of the product, while the consumer has a prior belief that the product is high-quality with probability $0<\mu_0<\frac{1}{2}$.
-We assume that the market price of the product is fixed at $5$.
-The consumer's payoff depends on the quality of the product: if she purchases a high-quality product, she receives a feedback of 10; if she purchases a low-quality product, she receives a feedback of 0.
-The salesman's payoff is determined by the consumer's decision: he receives a payoff of 1 from the producer as his commission for selling the product and receives nothing otherwise.
+The market price of the product is fixed at $5$.
+The consumer's gross value from the product is $10$ when the quality is high and $0$ when the quality is low; hence, her net payoff from purchasing is $5$ under high quality and $-5$ under low quality, while her payoff from not purchasing is $0$.
+The salesman's payoff is determined by the consumer's decision: he receives a reward of $1$ from the producer as his commission for selling the product and receives nothing otherwise. \end{example}

-In this example, we define the Sender's \emph{interim signaling payoff} of type $\theta$ under the signaling scheme $\pi$ as or equivalently, suppose $\pi$ induce distribution of Receiver's posteriors $p$, $ V_{p}(\theta)\triangleq \int_{\mu} \frac{\mu(\theta)}{\mu_0(\theta)}V(\mu)dp(\mu)$.
-Suppose two types $\theta,\theta'$ of Sender have different interim payoffs, i.e., $V_{\pi}(\theta)\neq V_{\pi}(\theta')$.
-Then, the type of Sender with the lower interim payoff has an incentive to deviate and input the other type.
-This deviation undermines the trust between Sender and Receiver and results in a loss of benefits from information disclosure of Sender.
-One way to mitigate this problem is to use burning money, which is a voluntary sacrifice of some benefits by Sender to gain more credibility and can be easily verified by Receiver.

-In order to obtain the value of MDMB, we conduct a two-step analysis.
-The first step is to identify the upper bound of the salesman's expected payoff.
-The second step is to construct a sequence of MDMBs such that the salesman's payoff in an equilibrium under these mechanisms approaches the upper bound.